 The change to the processing time is even larger.
 Before, it would take up to 24 months for the citizenship naturalization applications to be processed.
 After the new rules were put into place, the maximum time has jumped all the way up to 48 months.
 This doubles the amount of time that it could take including those cases that are still being processed and applications that might have been delayed for one reason or another.

 In addition to the other changes, there is also a new requirement for linguistics.
-Now, you will need to have a B1 Level Certificate or higher.
-The B1 is considered to be a lower-intermediate level of proficiency in Italian.
+Now, you will need to have a B1 Level Certificate or higher in Italian.
+The B1 certification is considered to be a lower-intermediate level of proficiency in the Italian language.
 This was not required in the past, however, it can be looked at as a good change.
 After all, having a good grasp of the language is going to make the transition to living in Italy easier.
 It will be easier to feel like you belong and to communicate with other people easily.
 Knowing the language helps make interactions easier, it ensures that you can find your way through the city and that you know what you are buying at the store or ordering while you are out.

 Below, you will find some of the most important updates and changes to the process.
 It is important to keep in mind that the new rules are also going to affect people who are coming to Italy who are looking for asylum.
 In addition, the rules start that citizenship will be revoked for anyone who committed a felony related to terrorism.
 All of the changes were introduced into Italian law to help improve national security and to make sure that any new people who were becoming citizens were active members of society.
 They want to ensure that the immigration system was not being abused.